Ordinary Meeting Minutes

 the subsequent limitations on health service delivery and the limitations on

-the ability to also work on Country.
+the ability to also work on Country. e) The

 work that Native Title Bodies Corporate and Local Aboriginal Land Councils do